Man United agree deal with Juventus for Ronaldo return

 "We've always had a good communication.
 I know Bruno (Fernandes) has been talking to him as well.
 He knows what we feel about him.
 If he was ever going to move from Juventus, he knows that we're here."

-Sky Sport Italia reported that United have offered Juve 28 million euros ($33 million), agreeing a two-year deal with the superstar attacker worth 25 million euros per season.
+Sky Sport Italia reported that the English giants have offered Juve 28 million euros ($33 million, £24 million), agreeing a two-year deal with the superstar attacker worth 25 million euros per season.

-Ronaldo won the first of his five Champions League titles and was first crowned the world's best player during six years at United between 2003 and 2009.
+Ronaldo won the first of his five Champions League titles and was first crowned the world's best player during his first spell at United.

 In total he scored 118 goals in 292 games, also winning three Premier League titles, one FA Cup and two League Cups.

-However, Ronaldo still topped the Serie A goal charts, edging out Romelu Lukaku, who joined Chelsea this month for £97 million.
+Despite missing out on the title to Inter, Ronaldo still topped the Serie A goal charts last season, edging out Romelu Lukaku, who joined Chelsea this month for £97 million.

 And he also rolled back the years at Euro 2020 to win the Golden Boot despite playing just four games as Portugal bowed out at the last 16.